AkmalHusain2003/brain-tumor-tda-gradcam/README.md

 We employ VGG19 [1] pretrained on ImageNet as our feature extraction backbone.
 VGG19 is selected for its strong performance on medical imaging tasks and its interpretability due to its sequential convolutional structure.
 The first 15 layers are frozen to preserve low-level feature representations learned from natural images, while the remaining layers are fine-tuned on our brain MRI dataset.
 This transfer learning approach has been shown to be effective for medical imaging tasks with limited training data [8].

-The VGG19 features layer outputs a feature map of size 512×7×7, which is then passed through a dropout layer (p=0.5) for regularization.
+The VGG19 features layer outputs a feature map of size 512×7×7.

 #### Fully Connected Layers